edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Getting section paths
 ^^^^^^^^^^^^^^^^^^^^^

-We will store the section paths in the database.
-This is not necessary, but we want to associate content and embeddings with a section path as their unique identifier.
+In order to get the sections' content, we first need to know where the files are that need to be read.
+The ``walk`` function finds them for us and returns all the paths.

-Since our ``docs`` folder contains files at multiple levels of nesting, we need a function that loops through all section files, builds an array of all paths relative to the project root, and sorts those paths.
-This is the job of the ``walk`` function.
+Since our ``docs`` folder contains files at multiple levels of nesting (assuming you copied our example documentation files across), we need a function that loops through all section files and directories recursively.
+It will build an array of all paths relative to the project root and sort those paths.

 .. code-block:: typescript
     :caption: generate-embeddings.ts